jordandraper/sd-model-lister/README.md

 ### Source

 Make sure you've already git installed.
-Then you can run the following commands to get the scripts on your computer:
+Then you can run the following commands to get the script on your computer:

 macOS, Linux, and Windows: